QuentinRougemont/gatk_haplotype/Readme.md

 Some details:
  * **WARNING** : the script for indel realignment is no longer necessary when running HaplotypeCaller
 	However it is still required if running UnifiedGenotyper

+ * **WARNING** I haven't implemented the BQSR pipeline, given that we don't have reference data.
+	Might try with the same data [see](https://software.broadinstitute.org/gatk/documentation/article?id=44)

 To FILL